 - The School Chaplain, an Episcopal priest, is a full time employee of the school and serves as pastor to the school community.

 - Students and faculty attend regular chapel services in the 100-year-old St. Andrew's Chapel.
-An all-school Eucharist is celebrated on Monday morning as a means of gathering and focusing the entire community at the beginning of each week.
+An all-school Eucharist is celebrated on Wednesdays as a means of gathering and focusing the entire community at the beginning of each week.
 Music is an important part of our worship.
 Boarding students also attend a Compline service on Sunday evenings.
 As we are able, we will also provide transportation for students to additional worship services in the Episcopal church and/or other faith traditions.